Bickleigh Vale Village

 Maintaining the gardens at Bickleigh Vale can sometimes feel like you are on an archeological dig.
 Stone paths can suddenly appear from beneath the growth (take a look at Whistlewood's blog for their latest discovery).
 Then there are the trees, structures or events around which the current residents are not aware of why they exist, who put them there or when.
 The history has been lost.
 For example, every day we walk past a seat and an old power pole.
 No-one knew who installed the seat or why the power pole remained after the power and telecom lines were placed under-ground.
 That was until we were provided with some minutes and correspondence from a resident's meeting in early 1990.
 The pole was left behind by Telecom after completion of the project.
 The residents at the time discussed raising it with Telecom, however, it was noted that, due to an 'invoicing problem', the Garden Scheme had never been invoiced by Telecom for their portion of the costs associated with the project - a sizeable sum in 1990.
 So they kept quiet!
 But, why the words 'Beauty in Australia is like pearls before the swine' has been painted on what is left of the pole remained a mystery until we had a story-telling evening with Brian and Brigitte McKeever recently.
 We'll retell the story here shortly! |

-The PlaceRecognised by The National Trust and declared a “Classified” Landscape, Bickleigh Vale is also recognised as “an area of special significance” by the Yarra Ranges Shire.
+The PlaceRecognised by The National Trust and declared a “Classified” Landscape, Bickleigh Vale is also recognised as “an area of special significance” by the Yarra Ranges Council.

 |